-Attachment Table 2-1: Suppression and Non-Specific Support Items (Continued) Joint Projects and Project Assistance including Prescribed Fire (Clauses 21 & 25) All project costs will be billed to the agency that developed the project unless otherwise agreed to in the project plan.
+Attachment Table 2-1: Suppression and Non-specific Support Costs

+Item Formula Joint Projects and Project Assistance including Prescribed Fire (Clauses 21 & 25) All project costs will be billed to the agency that developed the project unless otherwise agreed to in the project plan.
 Extended and Weekend Staffing for Statewide Shared Tactical Resources (Clause 15.b) Costs for tactical resources and their support will be allocated to the agency making the request.
 Local Extended Staffing (Clause 15.f) As authorized by the Protecting Agency FMO.
 Supplemental Resource Requests (Clause 15.g) Costs will be apportioned as decided in the Daily Statewide Strategy Meeting or by the AMAC.
-Fire Medic Program (Clause 15.i) Billed costs include Fire Medics salary and resupply costs of kits and are included with the incident expenses.
+Fire Medic Program (Clause 15.i) Billed costs for Fire Medic salaries and kit resupply are included with incident expenses.
 Pre-season training costs are allocated equally to AFS and DNR.
-Training (Clause 42.c) Student expenses associated with field deliverable courses will be included in the incident costs.
-Various Support functions Interagency Fire Dispatch Centers (Clause 13.a), Equipment and Supplies (Clause 56), Aviation Operations(Clause 45.m) Costs incurred are attributed to an incident but, when necessary and as authorized by the Protecting Agency FMO, may also be charged to non- specific support code.
-Administrative Overhead Rate (Clause 46.g) 15% negotiated rate not to exceed a maximum of \$350,000 per calendar year.
+A complete cost accounting of the fire medic program including overhead, supplies, and training for non-incident related expenses will be provided to all agencies by September 30th Training (Clause 42.c) Student expenses associated with field deliverable courses will be included in the incident costs.
+Various Support functions Interagency Fire Dispatch Centers (Clause 13.a), Equipment and Supplies (Clause 56), Aviation Operations(Clause 45.n) Costs incurred are attributed to an incident but, when necessary and as authorized by the Protecting Agency FMO, may also be charged to non- specific support code.
+Administrative Fee (Clause 46.g) A 10% administrative fee has been negotiated for calendar year 2018.
+This fee may be charged against each agency's Suppression and Non-Specific Support total.
+It applies to those agencies that are allowed to bill an administrative fee.
+The USFS, FWS, NPS, BIA, and DOF agree that when billing each other this fee will not exceed an annual maximum of \$350,000.
+The BLM and DOF agree that when billing each other this fee will not exceed an annual maximum of \$450,000.

 Attachment 3.
-Website References
+Protection Area Boundary Changes